Surrey Little Theatrem exhibition

 A space for community partners to tell their own stories.

-Current Community Treasures
+Past Community Treasures exhibitions

 This exhibition tells the 62-year history of Surrey Little Theatre.
 Surrey Little Theatre has a colourful and eventful history in the cultural landscape of Surrey.